turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 In a repl or in your browser console, create and name an array filled with objects!
 Some ideas:

 - A grocery list
-- A list of Hpgwarts students
+- A list of Hogwarts students
 - A list of Batman villains

 Or, if you're not feeling creative, you can use this one: